juanroldan1989/my-budget-app/README.md

 foreman start
 ```

+### 1.5 Redis
-After setting up Redis and started filtering results, stored keys can be checked like this:
+With [Redis setup](https://redis.io/topics/quickstart), start looking for events.
+Stored keys can be checked like this:

 ```
 $ redis-cli